SimonYip22/Time-Series-ICU-Patient-Deterioration-Predictor/README.md

 The end-to-end pipeline includes clinically validated NEWS2 preprocessing (including CO₂ retainer logic, Glasgow Coma Scale mapping, and supplemental oxygen protocols), comprehensive feature engineering, model training with hyperparameter optimisation, robust metric evaluation, and a command-line inference interface supporting batch prediction and per-patient lookup.
 Overall, the system demonstrates physiologically plausible predictive behaviour, clinically meaningful interpretability, and a reproducible workflow suitable for extension to full clinical datasets or downstream deployment contexts.

+This repository contains code, preprocessed outputs, and documentation only; no raw clinical data is redistributed.
+Users must obtain the MIMIC-IV dataset directly from PhysioNet and comply with its data use requirements.
+The work is intended for research and educational use.

 | Target Outcome           | Best-Performing Model | Key Metric(s)             | Notes |
 |------------------|------------|--------------------------|-------|
 | `max_risk`        | TCN        | ***ROC-AUC*** = *0.923*           | Strong acute deterioration detection |